mcginty/snow/README.md

 ![totally official snow logo](http://i.imgur.com/XVakFvn.jpg)

-An implementation of the [Noise Protocol](https://noiseprotocol.org/) by Trevor Perrin that is designed to be Hard To Fuck Up™.
+An implementation of Trevor Perrin's [Noise Protocol](https://noiseprotocol.org/) that is designed to be Hard To Fuck Up™.

 See the documentation at [https://docs.rs/snow](https://docs.rs/snow).